drewbelf/drewbelf.github.io/_posts/2019-05-18-that-attention-is-love.md

 is anticipated our physical dying and rising.
 Every time a sinner submits to baptism’s watery grave,
 every time the one bloody sacrifice is celebrated
-with the unbloody words this is my body,
+with the unbloody words *hoc est corpus meum*,
 every time two persons die to their selves
 and consent to the union in which they rise together as one,
 Death’s claim over us is broken.
 This is God’s wisdom, foolishness to the world,
-that by death itself God should bring life.
+that by Death itself God should bring life.
 Rightly does the Apostle Paul—and do we—
 rejoice with words mocking:
 “Where, O Death, is your sting?”